TNJournalClub/Category-Reading-Club/notes/xzgao/main.typ

 Contravariant functor: Let $scr(A)$ and $scr(B)$ be categories.
 A contravariant functor $F: scr(A)^("op") arrow scr(B)$.
 An ordinary functor is also called a covariant functor.

+An example: Map from a vector space of row vectors to scalars is a column vector.

 A *presheaf* on a category $scr(A)$ is a contravariant functor from $scr(A)^("op") arrow$ *Set*.

 Faithful and full functors: A functor $F: scr(A) arrow scr(B)$ is faithful if it is injective on morphisms, and full if it is surjective on morphisms.